GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 Resuming the training for more epochs
 =====================================

-If we find the past epochs not enough, Poutyne allows you to resume the training from the last done epoch, as below.
-Please note that, in the ``callbacks`` that we defined before, since we did not set the ``restore_best`` argument in ``ModelCheckpoint`` to ``True``, our model stays at the last epoch after finishing the first part of the training.
-Hence, by setting the ``initial_epoch`` to the last epoch of the previous training, we can resume our training for more epochs, using the last state of the neural network.
+If we find the previous epochs' results not enough, Poutyne allows you to resume the last done epoch's training, as shown below.
+Please note that in the ``callbacks`` that we defined before since we did not set the ``restore_best`` argument in ``ModelCheckpoint`` to ``True``, our model stays at the last epoch after finishing the first part of the training.
+Hence, by setting the ``initial_epoch`` to the last epoch of the previous training, we can resume our training to train for more epochs, using the last state of the neural network.

 .. code-block:: python

     model.fit_generator(train_dataloader, valid_dataloader, epochs=13, callbacks=callbacks, initial_epoch=num_epochs)